332 children died in the special children's ward.

 Yet local resistance to the commemoration of "euthanasia" victims continued, including but not limited to members of the municipal council.
 During the discussion some even denied that "euthanasia" crimes had been committed at Eglfing-Haar.
 After a vote a bare majority of council members in favor of a plaque to commemorate the events, in 1987 such a plaque, as proposed by Rev. Rückert, was placed next to the existing warriors' memorial.
 It reads: "For the victims of persecution, Euthanasia, war, imprisonment, displacement.
 The community of Haar."
 A reference to Dr. Pfannmüller was added to the gallery of directors.

-isolation cell, and medical equipment.
-In one room it addresses the NS-period, which
+an isolation cell, and medical equipment.
+In one room it addresses the

-it expects to have an annual number of 2,000 visitors over the next few
+have an annual number of 2,000 visitors over the next few years, drawing

-years, drawing from students, patients, political groups, and members
+from students, patients, political groups, and members of civic and

 On January 18, 2010, on occasion of the first transport of 18 men from Eglfing-Haar to the gas murder facility Grafeneck (the first "official" T4 transport), commemorative events were held at both Eglfing-Haar and Stuttgart.